The effect of asymmetric beams in the Wilkinson Microwave Anisotropy Probe experiment: Pipeline overview

 while the power spectrum of the true underlying CMB map, $s(\hat{n})$, is

 The effect of the beam convolution and pixel averaging on the power spectrum is therefore simply given by a multiplication with $\beta_{\ell}^2$.

 The overall approach for estimating $\beta_{\ell}$ used in this paper may be summarized by the following steps: First, we simulate time-ordered data (TOD) for each DA, taking into account both the detailed beam maps of WMAP and the exact orientation of the spacecraft at each point in time.
 We then produce a sky map from this TOD.
-Finally we compute the square root of the ratio between the output and the input power spectra, which becomes our estimate of $\beta_{\ell}$.
+Next we compute the square root of the ratio between the output and the input power spectra.
+Finally, because the input beam maps themselves are pixelized, and therefore slightly smoothed, we also have to divide out (or deconvolve) the pixel window of the beam pixelization.
+The resulting function becomes our estimate of the beam transfer function, $\beta_{\ell}$.

 Note that in this paper we are only concerned with the effect of asymmetric beams, not other systematic effects such as instrumental noise.
 All following discussions will therefore assume noiseless observations.